Hiking Club Passport

 You’ll need Avenza Maps if you plan on hiking.
 It works by taking the same MN State Parks maps you used to and placing your GPS position on top of it.

-This gives you a good piece of mind that you are on the Hiking Club Trail and not some offshoot.
+This gives you a good peace of mind that you are on the Hiking Club Trail and not some offshoot.

 This is a game-changer for anyone directionally challenged or those that want a little reassurance when you come to an intersection with more branches than shown on the map.